 Juliet Burnett is one of Australia's most recognised dancers, who also works as a writer and activist.

 She made her mark at The Australian Ballet from 2003-2015, leaving to become a freelance dancer, performing in Australia and Indonesia and collaborating with a variety of dance and cross-disciplinary artists.
-In 2016 Juliet made the move to Europe to join Ballet Vlaanderen, Belgium's premier ballet company, under the directorship of renowned choreographer Sidi Larbi Cherkaoui.
+In 2016 Juliet made the move to Europe to join Ballet Vlaanderen, Belgium's premier dance company, under the directorship of renowned choreographer Sidi Larbi Cherkaoui.

 Juliet grew up in Sydney, Australia, with lots of visits to her Mum's home country, Indonesia.
 Her parents enrolled her in the local ballet school at age 5 to see if there was latent dancing blood from her grandmother, who was the Sultan’s star dancer at his court in Jogjakarta.